 Hardware and software inventory information is collected from enrolled Mac computers on a schedule and is saved in the Configuration Manager database.
-In addition to scheduled inventory gathering, you can request an inventory update manually.
+If needed, you can also perform a manual (unscheduled) inventory update from the Configuration Manager console or directly from a Mac computer.